Bruxism, Dental Health Problems, Pediatric Dentist

 - Do your teeth hurt right before you go to bed or after you wake up?

-Such examinations will help differentiate genetic, anatomical, and psychological causes for bruxism.
+Such examinations will help differentiate genetic, anatomical, and psychological causes of bruxism.

 What Is the Dental Treatment Available?

+If your 6-year-old grinds teeth really bad, you can take them to a specialist for additional help.
 Children, who are the group with the highest risk, usually outgrow this problem, but a coordinated team effort between parents and pediatric dentists can help keep everything under control.
-Keep in mind that constant jaw muscles clenching and tooth grinding may damage dental structures and produce facial or jaw pain.
+Keep in mind that constant jaw muscle clenching and tooth grinding may damage dental structures and produce facial or jaw pain.

-We could prescribe a custom-made nightguard to prevent excessive force over the teeth and promote positive results quickly.
+We could prescribe a custom-made mouthguard or custom-made night guard to prevent excessive force over the teeth and promote positive results quickly.
 Some therapies and medication can help manage symptoms of sleep bruxism, helping prevent any additional tooth damage and relieve discomfort.

 If your child develops other long-term problems, such as temporomandibular joint disorders (TMJ or TMD), they may require additional coordinated work with dental specialists.
 However, the goal is that early help can avoid such long-term complications.